torognes/vsearch/README.md

 * be as accurate or more accurate than usearch
 * be as fast or faster than usearch

-We have implemented a tool called VSEARCH which supports the following commands: `--usearch_global`, `--cluster_smallmem`, `--cluster_fast`, `--derep_fulllength`, `--sortbysize`, `--sortbylength` and `--maskfasta`, as well as almost all their options.
+We have implemented a tool called VSEARCH which supports the following commands: `--usearch_global`, `--cluster_smallmem`, `--cluster_fast`, `--uchime_ref`, `--uchime_denovo`, `--derep_fulllength`, `--sortbysize`, `--sortbylength` and `--maskfasta`, as well as almost all their options.

 VSEARCH stands for vectorized search, as the tool takes advantage of parallelism in the form of SIMD vectorization to perform accurate alignments at high speed.

 Searches have been parallelized using threads and SIMD.
-VSEARCH includes a SIMD vectorized full global aligner, while USEARCH uses a heuristic seed and extend aligner.
+VSEARCH includes a SIMD vectorized optimal global aligner, while USEARCH uses a heuristic seed and extend aligner.

-VSEARCH does not support amino acid sequences, local alignments, or chimera detection.
+VSEARCH does not support amino acid sequences or local alignments.
 These features may be added in the future.

-Exactly the same option names as USEARCH version 7 has been used in order to make VSEARCH an almost drop-in replacement.
+The same option names as USEARCH version 7 has been used in order to make VSEARCH an almost drop-in replacement.

 ## Example